 Most Tunisian Arabs living in France are concentrated in Paris.
-However, there are smaller communities around Lille and up to the Channel coast.
+However, there are smaller communities around Lille and up to the Channel Coast.
 The majority live in large, low-cost urban houses.
 Such houses are usually only large enough to hold a single nuclear family.
-This has forced changes in their traditional family life, which was revolved around the extended family.
+This has forced changes in their traditional family life, which revolves around the extended family.

 In general, Tunisian Arabs are a friendly people who have a strong sense of family honor.
 They are quite hospitable to strangers and extremely loyal to family and friends.

-Western influences on the Arabs are becoming increasingly more noticeable.
+Western influences on the Arabs are becoming increasingly more noticeable, especially in Western nations like France.
 For example, many Arabs now wear European clothing, or a peculiar mixture of European and Arabian styles.
 Women are no longer required to keep their faces veiled in public.
-Their everyday language is a colloquial Arabic dialect, but the French language is commonly used, especially for business and trade.
+Their everyday language is a colloquial Arabic dialect, but they commonly speak the French language, especially for business and trade.
+Some of them speak French as their first language, even at home.

 Religious communities in France are allowed to operate their own schools with public funding covering most of their costs.
-As of 1990, however, no Muslim schools have been established in this system.
 Muslim children tend to be sent to state schools rather than religious schools.
 This is partly due to the cost of the schools, and because religious schools are less common in the urban areas where Muslims are concentrated.
 This means that they have little access to religious education.
 However, most primary schools with a large number of North African students often provide some Arabic instruction as part of their general curriculum.
-By the end of the 1980s, most mosques were providing some form of instruction for the growing number of Muslim children.

 The Muslims who have grown up in France have experienced its secular system of education.
-These life experiences are now causing them to consciously analyze Islam and its culture.
-Prayer is the key to seeing them reached with the Gospel.
+These life experiences are now causing them to question Islam and its culture.

-* Ask God to strengthen and encourage the small number of Tunisian Arab Christians.
+Ask God to strengthen and encourage the small number of Tunisian Arab believers.

-* Ask the Lord to raise up strong local churches among Tunisian Arabs.
+Ask the Lord to raise up a strong church planting movement among Tunisian Arabs.

 |Global Prayer Digest: 2011-04-05|